 A BRIEF HISTORY OF ECUADOR !!!

-Scientists believe in what is nowadays called Ecuador, that people have lived on this land as far back as 4500 B.C, because of the pottery and other artifacts found.
+Scientists believe that people have lived on these shores as far back as 4500 B.C, because of the pottery and other artifacts found.
 They were skilled potters and metalworkers in gold, silver and copper.

 They defeat the Incas and set up a Spanish colony.
 Throughout the 17th century this colony would thrive by the exploitation of the Indians.

 Life was very comfortable for the ruling colonists, until August 10th, 1809, when the first attempt to gain independence from the Spanish was made by a group of supporters, led by Juan pio Montufar.